A fatal fungal disease of ash trees

 Sadly there is no cure for ash dieback but some ash trees can tolerate or resist infection.
 Investigating this natural resistance could be the best way to secure the future of the UK's ash trees.

-For the very latest updates on ash dieback, please visit the Forestry Commission website.
+For the very latest updates on ash dieback, please visit the Forest Research website.

 What is ash dieback?